 I am unable to STOP thoughts

-Expecting your thoughts to stop: This is inarguably the biggest mistake people make when they start their meditation practice.
+Expecting your thoughts to stop: This is inarguably the biggest mistakes in meditation that people make when they start their meditation practice.
 The bad news is: you can’t stop your thoughts.
-The good news is: you don’t have to stop your thoughts 🙂
+The good news is: you don’t have to stop your thoughts???

 What?
 Is meditation not about stopping thoughts, or being in a state of thoughtlessness?